Movement that makes sense.

 Memberships.

-Once the onramp process is completed, choose between 4 different membership tiers starting at $168 up to $350 for unlimited.
+Once the onramp process is completed, choose between different membership tiers starting at $205 up to $300 for for our Personalized Programming service.
 You can also book 1:1 personal training sessions, nutrition coaching, and recovery services anytime.
-Non-members are allowed to drop-in for a recovery session for just a $25 fee.
+Non-members are allowed to drop-in for session for $30.

 Schedule.